dgaydukov/cert-ocpjp11/files/ocpjp11.md

 moduleD -> moduleC
 ```

-`-jdkinternals` or `--jdk-internals` - Finds class-level dependencies on JDK internal
+`-jdkinternals` or `--jdk-internals` - Finds class-level dependencies on JDK internal APIs.
-                                        APIs.
-By default, it analyzes all classes
-                                        on --class-path and input files unless -include
-                                        option is specified.
-This option cannot be
-                                        used with -p, -e and -s options.
-                                        WARNING: JDK internal APIs are inaccessible.

 ###### Random numbers
 Random number generation.
-There are 5 ways to generate number
+There are 5 ways to generate number:
-`java.lang.Math.random()` - generate random between 0 and 1.
+* `java.lang.Math.random()` - generate random between 0 and 1.
 Using internally `new Random().nextDouble()`.
-`java.util.Random` - standard class to get numbers
+* `java.util.Random` - standard class to get numbers
-`java.util.SplittableRandom` - not thread-safe, but very quick
+* `java.util.SplittableRandom` - not thread-safe, but very quick
-`java.util.concurrent.ThreadLocalRandom` - enhanced version of Random designed to generate multi-threaded safe randoms.
+* `java.util.concurrent.ThreadLocalRandom` - enhanced version of Random designed to generate multi-threaded safe randoms.
-`java.security.SecureRandom` - generate cryptographically secure randoms (mostly used in secure app)
+* `java.security.SecureRandom` - generate cryptographically secure randoms (mostly used in secure app)
 All methods in `Random` are instance.
 There are 2 constructors one is empty another with seed of `long`.
 When you use no-arg it generate seed based on nanotime.
 ```java